-The TPS6236x are a family of high-frequency synchronous step down dc-dc converter optimized for battery-powered portable applications for a small solution size.
+The TPS62366x is a high-frequency synchronous step down dc-dc converter optimized for battery-powered portable applications for a small solution size.
 With an input voltage range of 2.5V to 5.5V, common battery technologies are supported.
-The device provides up to 3A peak load current, operating at 2.5MHz typical switching frequency.
+The device provides up to 4A peak load current, operating at 2.5MHz typical switching frequency.

-The devices convert to an output voltage range of 0.77V to 1.4V (TPS62360/62) and 0.5V to 1.77V (TPS62361B/63), programmable via I2C interface in 10mV steps.
+The device converts to an output voltage range of 0.5V to 1.77V, programmable via I2C interface in 10mV steps.
 Dedicated inputs allow fast voltage transition to address processor performance operating points.

-The TPS6236x supports low-voltage DSPs and processor cores in smart-phones and handheld computers including latest submicron processes.
-Dedicated hardware input pins allow simple transitions to performance operating points and retention modes of processors.
+The TPS62366x supports low-voltage DSPs and processor cores in smart-phones and handheld computers including latest submicron processes.
+A dedicated hardware input pin allows simple transitions to performance operating points and retention modes of processors.